-One of the better networking solutions if you are interested in setting up a mesh network at home is Eero.
-Although this system does a pretty good job, just like any other networking equipment, it may run into some issues from time to time.
+One of the better networking solutions, if you are interested in upgrading your home Wi-Fi to a mesh network, is Eero.
+Although this system does a pretty good job, you may run into some issues from time to time.
 One of the common issues is the Eero blinking white light.
 In this article, we will discuss what causes eero’s light to blink white continuously, and what you can do to fix it.

-When you take a look at your Eero you can’t miss the one LED light on the top or front panel.
-It indicates the current status of the router and whether everything is working properly.
-Depending on the current router status this LED light changes colors.
+When you take a look at your Eero, you can’t miss that one LED light on the top or front panel.
+It indicates the current status of the router/satellite and whether everything is working properly.
+Depending on the current router status, this eero LED light changes colors.

-When everything is OK this LED light should be solid white.
-When you notice that your Eero is blinking white light it indicates that it is starting up or that it is connecting to the Internet.
-Normally, this shouldn’t last for too long, but some users have reported that their Eero has been continuously blinking white for a longer period of time and not connecting to the network.
+When everything is working properly, this LED light should be solid white.
+When you notice that your Eero is blinking white light, it indicates that it’s booting up or that it’s connecting to the Internet.
+Normally, the blinking white light shouldn’t last for too long, but some users have reported that their Eero has been continuously blinking white for a longer period of time and not connecting to the network.

-Sometimes the signal coming from the router is simply too weak for a normal connection to be established.
+Sometimes, the signal coming from the ISP is simply too weak for a normal connection to be established.
 This is something that your ISP has to check and fix.
-Normally, when your ISP is performing scheduled maintenance or it is experiencing service outage for some reason, there will be either no signal at all or the signal will be weak.
-This can result in the router to deliver weak signal and therefore your Eero will start blinking white because it is continuously trying to connect to the internet.
+Normally, when your ISP is performing scheduled maintenance or experiencing a service outage for some reason, there will be either no signal at all or the signal will be weak.
+Therefore, your Eero will start blinking white because it is continuously trying to connect to the internet.

-However, if the problem is not with your ISP, then try the following solution.
+However, if the problem is not with your ISP, then try the following solutions.

-If an Eero is malfunctioning you can try the following quick fix solution: remove it from the app and then add it again.
+If an Eero is malfunctioning, you can try the following quick fix solution: remove it from the app and then add it again.
 This is one of the proven ways to deal with some connectivity problems.
-You can follow this guide on how to add and remove Eeros from your network.
+You can follow this guide on how to add and remove eero devices from your network.

 Power Cycle Your Eero

-Power cycling the Eero is a simple and straightforward process that will fix minor networking issues and remove some bugs from your Eero’s firmware.
+Power cycling the Eero is a straightforward process that will fix minor networking issues and remove some bugs from your Eero’s firmware.
 Because of its simplicity and effectiveness, this is one of the most often used troubleshooting steps.
-Here is what you need to do.
+Here is what you need to do:

 - Unplug the Eero from the power source.